Renate Künast: Political career

+Career in state politics

 Since 1979, Künast has been a member of the German Green Party (Bündnis 90/Die Grünen), first in the Alternative List in West Berlin.
 In the 1990s she was member of parliament and chairwoman of the Green Party's group in the state parliament of Berlin.
 During that time, she won cross-party respect for her leading role in drafting a new democratic constitution for the reunified city-state.
 Künast eventually became the party's spokeswoman for legal issues.
 In 1998, she re-assumed the floor leadership post alongside Michaele Schreyer.

 In national politics, Künast came to be known as a tough negotiator for her work in drafting the national red-green coalition agreement after the 1998 federal parliamentary elections.
-In October 1999, she was the Green' front-runner in Berlin's parliamentary race.
+In October 1999, she was the Green' front-runner in Berlin's state elections.

+From June 2000 to March 2001, Künast served as co-chair of Bündnis 90/Die Grünen on the national level, together with Fritz Kuhn.

+Minister for Food, Agriculture and Consumer Protection, 2001–2005

-From June 2000 to March 2001, Künast was co-chair of Bündnis 90/Die Grünen on the national level, together with Fritz Kuhn.
-Since her party at the time did not allow the combination of functions in the party and the government in one person, she resigned when she became Minister for Food, Agriculture and Consumer Protection in the second government of Germany Gerhard Schröder in 2001.
+Künast became Minister for Food, Agriculture and Consumer Protection in the second government of Germany Gerhard Schröder in 2001.
+Since her party at the time did not allow the combination of functions in the party and the government in one person, she had to resign from her role as the party's co-chair.

 By naming someone with no experience in farming to head a ministry with such sweeping powers, Schröder was widely considered gambling that any loss of support among farmers would be more than compensated by support from ecologically conscious Germans alarmed by the discovery of mad cow disease.

-Following the 2002 elections, Künast was part of the Green Party's team in the negotiations with the Social Democrats on a coalition agreement for the second government under the leadership of Chancellor Gerhard Schröder.
-She held the office of Minister for Food, Agriculture and Consumer Protection until 2005, over time becoming known for increasing consumer protection, supporting organic farming, and expanding animal welfare.
+Künast held the office of Minister for Food, Agriculture and Consumer Protection until 2005, over time becoming known for increasing consumer protection, supporting organic farming, and expanding animal welfare.
 During her time in office, she ranked behind only Schröder and Foreign Minister Joschka Fischer in public opinion polls.